 Of course, we”ve also had plenty of smaller makers bringing us bronze cases, including Benarus, Magrette, Steinhart, and Kaventsmann.
 Whatever the maker is, you”ve got some variety of choice when it comes to the styling.
 One thing that doesn”t change, however, is the fact that you will be making the case your own.

-This is due, of course, to the nature of the bronze.
+This is due, of course, to the nature of I like all of their features and the casino games they have to offer. the bronze.
 As you wear it, and expose it to the elements, sweat, and your own body chemistry, the patina will begin to form, that is totally unique to you and your wear patterns.
 Sure, you could polish and wipe this off, but then you”re losing some of the benefit of having a case like this.

 On the flip side, there are all manner of chemical methods of speeding this process along, should you want to have a little more control over the patination.
 Whatever you chose to do, though, I think a bronze case is worth a closer look, especially if you don”t have one in your collection.

 Thank you for reading this WristWatchReview post.
 With so many things competing for everyone’s attention these days, we really appreciate you giving us your time.
 We work hard every day to put quality content out there for our community.